So why do visitors come to Hawick?

 Perhaps our visitor is touring.
 Hawick lies in an enviable position near the gateway to Scotland and forms the buckle holding together routes between Carlisle and Edinburgh, and between Newcastle and Glasgow.
 The motorist will approach on uncrowded roads through the rolling hills of the Border, and will find the town to be an excellent base for forays into the neighbouring communities - to abbeys, castles and stately homes, just as the reivers did long, long ago.
 Today's reivers might even be cyclists following the Borders Loop, or walkers on the Border Abbeys Way.

-Hawick offers a rich cultural and historical heritage, which can be seen in such events as the Reivers' Festival in March or the Common Riding in June, in the museums at Drumlanrig's Tower or in Wilton Lodge Park, or at the new Family History & Archive Centre at the Heritage Hub.
+Hawick offers a rich cultural and historical heritage, which can be seen in such events as the Reivers' Festival in March or the Common Riding in June, in the museums at Drumlanrig's Tower (currently known as Borders Textile Towerhouse) or in Wilton Lodge Park, or at the new Family History & Archive Centre at the Heritage Hub.
 Indeed researching family history is often the reason for visitors coming to the town.
 The Exile's Reception at the Common Riding symbolises the welcome offered to ancestral Borderers.
 Armstrongs, Douglases, Elliots, Olivers, Scotts and Turnbulls have for centuries headed for new opportunities thoughout the world, and their Australasian, North American or Southern African descendants are keen to learn more of their roots.
 The friendly natives will be more than happy to talk with them about the old days and the changes, and will often be able to recount family links over the generations.
 Walks around the town centre reveal the secrets of that past - often on plaques attached to buildings.
 Talk to the Hawick Hosts, recognisable during the summer season in their blazered uniforms.
 They've years of experience and aim to provide answers to visitors' questions.

 Walkers also have quiet country byways to explore within minutes of the town, while those rolling hills offer more manageable walking than in the more rugged Highlands.
 Golfers are well catered for by comparatively inexpensive courses at Hawick, Minto, Lilliesleaf and The Woll which all welcome day visitors.
 Wilton Lodge Park with its famous Walled Garden invites visitors for the casual stroll, while Teviotdale Leisure Centre provides action for the more energetic in its swimming pool, squash courts and fitness centre.